Allianz

-The company is one of the world's largest insurers and financial services groups.
-The company is a component of the Euro Stoxx 50 stock market index.
+Allianz is the world's largest insurance company and the largest financial services company in Europe.
+In 2023, the company was ranked 37th in the Forbes Global 2000.
+Also it is a component of the Euro Stoxx 50 stock market index.

-Its asset management division, which consists of PIMCO, Allianz Global Investors and Allianz Real Estate, has €2,432 billion of assets under management (AuM), of which €1,775 billion are third-party assets (Q1 2021).
+Its asset management division, which consists of PIMCO and Allianz Global Investors, has €2,432 billion of assets under management (AUM), of which €1,775 billion are third-party assets (Q1 2021).

 Allianz sold Dresdner Bank to Commerzbank in November 2008.
+Allianz was a major supporter of the Nazi movement and was an insurer of the Auschwitz concentration camp.

 History

 Foundation

-Allianz AG was founded in Berlin on 5 February 1890 by then-director of the Munich Reinsurance Company Carl von Thieme (a native of Erfurt, whose father was the director of the insurance company Thuringia) and Wilhelm von Finck (co-owner of the Merck Finck & Co.
+Allianz AG was founded in Munich in 1889, but started its activities in Berlin on 5 February 1890, by the then-director of the Munich Reinsurance Company Carl von Thieme (a native of Erfurt, whose father was the director of the Thuringia insurance company) and Wilhelm von Finck (co-owner of the Merck Finck & Co.
 Bank).
 The joint company was listed in Berlin's trade register under the name Allianz Versicherungs-Aktiengesellschaft.
-The first Allianz products were marine and accident policies first sold only in Germany, however in 1893 Allianz opened its first international branch office in London.
-It distributed marine insurance coverage to German clientele looking for coverage abroad.
+The company was established with a start-up capital of 4 million marks.
+The first Allianz products were marine and accident policies that were initially sold only in Germany.
+However, in 1893, Allianz opened its first international branch office in London, distributing marine insurance coverage to German clientele looking for coverage abroad.

-In 1900 the company became the first insurer to obtain a license to distribute corporate policies.
-In 1904 Paul Von Naher took over the sole leadership of the company, as it moved into the US and other markets.
-Markets entered by 1914 included the Netherlands, Italy, Belgium, France, the Scandinavian countries and the Baltic States, and Allianz had become the largest maritime insurer in Germany.
-The company suffered an early disaster in expansion, when the 1906 San Francisco earthquake caused the company to sustain 300,000 marks in losses.
-In 1905 the company acquired "Fides Insurance Company", a firm that had innovated the first form of home invasion insurance.
-Other places it would expand into during the 1910s and 1920s included Palestine, Cyprus, Iraq, China, the Dutch Indies (nowadays Indonesia), Ceylon (nowadays Sri Lanka), and Siam (nowadays Thailand).
+In 1900, the company became the first insurer to obtain a license to distribute corporate policies.
+In 1904, Paul von Naher took over the sole leadership of the company, as it moved into the US and other markets.
+Markets entered by 1914 included the Netherlands, Italy, Belgium, France, the Scandinavian countries and the Baltic states, and Allianz had become the largest maritime insurer in Germany.
+The company suffered an early disaster in expansion when the 1906 San Francisco earthquake caused the company to sustain 300,000 marks in losses.
+In 1905, the company acquired Fides Insurance Company, a firm that had innovated the first form of home invasion insurance.
+Other places expanded into during the 1910s and 1920s included Palestine, Cyprus, Iraq, China, the Dutch Indies (now Indonesia), Ceylon (now Sri Lanka), and Siam (now Thailand).